Submit your email address to get a link for quick download on your desktop and get started!

 The “<your_vm_name>” = the name of the desired Virtual Machine (the name that was created during the “Create The Virtual Machine” section)

-Step 7: Start up the virtual machine, and you’ll quickly redirect to the XRDP login screen
+Start up the virtual machine, and you’ll be quickly redirected to the XRDP login screen